AguaClara/Textbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.rst

     :align: center
     :alt: internal figure

     Gran plot from titration of a weak base with 0.05 N acid. :math:`C_T` = 0.001 moles of carbonate and sample volume is 48 mL.
 The equivalent volume was 4.8 mL.
-From equation  \eqref{ZEqnNum755200} the ANC was 5 meq/L.
+From equation  :eq:`eq_Gran_ANC` the ANC was 5 meq/L.

 .. _heading_ANC_pH_Measurements: